Where to stay

 Best for couples, quieter nights, road-trip energy, and scenic wakeups.

-Useful gear for a Hood River basecamp
+Helpful gear for a Hood River stay